 Arca by Arca

-The argument that placing a record upon the platter helps prepare the mind of deeper listening is just as relevant when discussing Arca's self-titled album of a couple of years ago.
+The argument that placing a record upon the platter helps prepare the mind for deeper listening is just as relevant when discussing Arca's self-titled album from 2017.

 It is an intriguing sonic collage, finding the line where music and sound art meet, and often it feels as though you can hear the needle picking its grimy textures from between the grooves.
 Just make sure your system is well enough equipped for when Arca goes low.